aquafir/ACx/README.md

 Configuration is done through `Config.json` and can be opened while in-game using `/x ec` or `/x editconfig`.

-Within it you can change the trigger from `/x` to something else, or adjust the speed messages are sent to the server (which may be needed if you're having issues with the AutoXP or Spellbar Manager).
+Within it you can change the trigger from `/x` to something else, or adjust the speed messages are sent to the server.